LeonTsai2021/Password-Manager/README.md

 # <Strong>_Features_</Strong>

 ## <Strong>_Home_</Strong>
+You can set your default Email/username by edit main.py

 <img src = "./screenshot/Home.png">

 ## <Strong>_Search success_</Strong>
+If you've add data before, it would show you.

 <img src = "./screenshot/Search_success.png">

 ## <Strong>_Search fail_</Strong>
+If you've not add data before, it would show you.

 <img src = "./screenshot/Search_fail.png">

 ## <Strong>_Generate password_</Strong>
+You can just click "Generate Password" button, it would create a password for you.

 <img src = "./screenshot/Generate_password.png">